Affidavit tracks investigation of teens in Westmont Hilltop security breach, series of threats back to 2018

-JOHNSTOWN, Pa. – Some of the main evidence against the two teenagers arrested for allegedly planning a terrorist attack at Westmont Hilltop Junior-Senior High School dates back to 2018.
+JOHNSTOWN, Pa. – Some of the evidence against the two teenagers arrested for allegedly planning a terrorist attack at Westmont Hilltop Junior- Senior High School dates back to 2018.

-Hinebaugh, according to an affidavit, posted a picture of Pringle in the school.
+A parent notified the school, which led to an investigation, the seizing of five guns and the arrest of both suspects, who will be tried as adults.

-“The second actor involved there, which is Hinebaugh, posted a message on social media,” Upper Yoder Township Police Department Chief Donald Hess said.
-“It was a photo of Pringle obviously in Westmont high school with a banner across it – if you’re familiar with the Snapchat platform – it had a banner across it that literally read 'He’s back.'
+“The second actor involved there, which is Hinebaugh, posted a message on social media,” Upper Yoder Township police Chief Donald Hess said.
+“It was a photo of Pringle obviously in Westmont High School with a banner across it – if you’re familiar with the Snapchat platform – it had a banner across it that literally read, ‘He’s back.’
 Kind of ominous-like.”

-The affidavit tracks a timeline of alleged actions involving the teens, including:
+The affidavit tracks a timeline of alleged actions involving the teens, including the following allegations:

 • Jan.
 25, 2018: Pringle lit a match and threw it on carpeting in the school.

 • Jan.
 26, 2018: Pringle possessed fireworks in the school.
 Imitation weapons were found in his possession.
-Pringle made a checklist for “Rebellion” including diagrams with one stairwell / hallway labeled an “ideal location.”
+He made a checklist for “Rebellion,” including diagrams, with one stairwell/hallway labeled an “ideal location.”

 • Feb.
 5, 2018: Eight witnesses reported that Pringle said, “I’m gonna get a gun and shoot up the school” due to being expelled.
 He also said, “I just have to figure out how to get into the school.”

 • Feb.
-14, 2018: A Cambria County court order is issued barring Pringle from the Westmont high school building.
+14, 2018: A Cambria County court order is issued barring Pringle from the school.

 According to the affidavit, he allegedly said:

-• Pringle manufactured firearm parts at Greater Johnstown Career & Technology Center
+• Pringle manufactured firearm parts at Greater Johnstown Career and Technology Center.

 • Hinebaugh’s parents were unaware of a rifle and AR-15 he had in his room.
 His parents thought all the firearms in their house were in a safe.